aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br>

-- Proof of Concept of a Smart DAQ Device able to Upload Live Experimental Sensor Data to a Data Repository with a Unique Data Fingerprint ID
+- Proof of Concept of a Smart DAQ Device able to Upload Live Experimental Sensor Data to a Data Repository with a Unique Data Fingerprint ID.
+Two PCBs are being fabricated:
+  - the 1.69" LCD TFT PCB
+  - the 1.54" E-Ink Display PCB

 ___________________________________________________________________________________________________________